• Skip to main content

 Watch my video tour of this series-parallel solar power system — to get more ideas of how you can tailor your RV Solar System to make use of the full potential of your equipment:

 Like this post?
-Share it with others on Pinterest:
+Save it to read again later… or share with others on Pinterest!

 I’ve been involved in RVing for over 50 years — including camping, building, repairing, and even selling RVs and motorhomes.
 I’ve owned, used, and repaired almost every class and style of RV ever made.
 I do all of my own repair work.
 My other interests include cooking, living with an aging dog, and dealing with diabetic issues.
 If you can combine a grease monkey with a computer geek, throw in a touch of information nut and organization freak, combined with a little bit of storyteller… you’ve got a good idea of who I am.
 To date, I’ve shared my RV knowledge in over 300 articles here at The Fun Times Guide!
 Many of them have over 25K shares.